PokeNavBot/pokenav-documentation/source/moderation.md

 .. note::

     To prevent accidently changing teams, PokeNav will only assign your team if you do not have a team role assigned on that server.
 You can change your team with the `$team` command.
+You can use the settings below to override this, but we don't recommend changing it unless you are sure!
 ```

 #### Restrict Team Screenshots